HR 8799: Stellar properties

 The star HR 8799 is a member of the Lambda Boötis (λ Boo) class, a group of peculiar stars with an unusual lack of "metals" (elements heavier than hydrogen and helium) in their upper atmosphere.
 Because of this special status, stars like HR 8799 have a very complex spectral type.
 The luminosity profile of the Balmer lines in the star's spectrum, as well as the star's effective temperature, best match the typical properties of an F0 V star.
 However, the strength of the calcium II K absorption line and the other metallic lines are more like those of an A5 V star.
-The star's spectral type is therefore written as kA5 hF0 mA5 V; λ Boo.
+The star's spectral type is therefore written as kA5 hF0 mA5 V; λ Boo, or more commonly with the hydrogen-based type first and usually omitting the 'h': F0VkA5mA5 λ Boo.

-Age determination of this star shows some variation based on the method used.
+Age determination of this star shows significant variation depending on the method used.
 Statistically, for stars hosting a debris disk, the luminosity of this star suggests an age of about 20–150 million years.
 Comparison with stars having similar motion through space gives an age in the range 30–160 million years.
 Given the star's position on the Hertzsprung–Russell diagram of luminosity versus temperature, it has an estimated age in the range of 30–1,128 million years. λ Boötis stars like this are generally young, with a mean age of a billion years.
-More accurately, asteroseismology also suggests an age of approximately a billion years.
-However, this is disputed because it would make the planets become brown dwarfs to fit into the cooling models.
-Brown dwarfs would not be stable in such a configuration.
+More accurately, asteroseismology suggests an age of 1.1 billion years, although this is highly sensitive to the rotation angle of the star: a value of 36° instead of the assumed 50° would allow for lower ages between 26 and 430 million years.
+Older ages are disfavored because they would imply higher masses for the planets (which would be instead brown dwarfs) to fit into the cooling models, and the system would not have stable orbits due to the stronger gravitational perturbations.
 The best accepted value for an age of HR 8799 is 30 million years, consistent with being a member of the Columba association co-moving group of stars.